 WGS has been widely adopted for the study of bacterial pathogens, and it is frequently applied to datasets numbering in tens to thousands of isolates.
-WGS is also increasingly used for routine public health surveillance of tuberculosis^{17,18} and foodborne pathogens19, generating 10s-100s of thousands of genomes that could potentially be used to interrogate parallel/convergent evolution in natural populations, providing important signals of adaptive evolution via selection for clinically relevant traits such as antibiotic resistance or virulence.
+WGS is also increasingly used for routine public health surveillance of tuberculosis [17, 18] and foodborne pathogens [19], generating tens to hundreds of thousands of genomes that could potentially be used to interrogate parallel/convergent evolution in natural populations, providing important signals of adaptive evolution via selection for clinically relevant traits such as antibiotic resistance or virulence.
 There is therefore a need for efficient tools to detect and analyse homoplasic SNPs from large WGS datasets.
-Such datasets are particularly valuable for selection analysis because they can be highly informative for both phylogenetic tree inference and ASR^{20,21,22} and tend to lead to the recovery of more homoplasic SNPs.
-However, they also pose substantial computational challenges^{22,23}, including generating the phylogenetic tree and mapping the SNPs back to the tree using ASR, as well as post-ASR analysis to extract and classify the homoplasic SNPs.
+Such datasets are particularly valuable for selection analysis because they can be highly informative for both phylogenetic tree inference and ASR [20-22] and tend to lead to the recovery of more homoplasic SNPs.
+However, they also pose substantial computational challenges [22, 23], including generating the phylogenetic tree and mapping the SNPs back to the tree using ASR, as well as post-ASR analysis to extract and classify the homoplasic SNPs.
 These challenges occur, in part, because both the phylogenetic and ASR inferences require increasingly computationally expensive likelihood calculations for each SNP site (as there are more nodes to resolve over), and because there are typically more SNP sites to test, as the tree size grows.
-Whilst there have been advances in improving rapid tree inference (e.g. RAxML-NG^{24,25} and IQTREE^{26,27}), ASR (e.g. TreeTime15), and simple detection and filtering of homoplasic sites (HomoplasyFinder16 and TreeTime15), less attention has been paid to facilitating rapid analysis of convergent evolution from WGS data through detailed analysis of homoplasic SNPs.
+Whilst there have been advances in improving rapid tree inference (e.g. RAxML-NG [24, 25] and IQTREE [26, 27]), ASR (e.g. TreeTime [15]) and simple detection and filtering of homoplasic sites (HomoplasyFinder [16] and TreeTime [15]), less attention has been paid to facilitating rapid analysis of convergent evolution from WGS data through detailed analysis of homoplasic SNPs.

-Here we present SNPPar, a Python-based program that seeks to speed up the process of homoplasic SNP discovery and analysis in large bacterial WGS data sets (>1,000 isolates and/or >100,000 SNPs).
+Here we present SNPPar, a Python program that seeks to speed up the process of homoplasic SNP discovery and analysis in large bacterial WGS data sets (>1000 isolates and/or >100 000 SNPs).
 It calls on TreeTime for efficient ASR, and then processes the output to provide a wealth of additional data on mutation events and coding effects to facilitate the detailed assessment of evidence for adaptive evolution in large bacterial SNP data sets.

-2. Theory and implementation
+Theory and implementation

-SNPPar is written in Python 3, utilising the ETE328 package for tree manipulation and TreeTime15 or (optionally) FastML^{11,12,13} for ASR.
+SNPPar is written in Python 3, utilizing the ETE3 [28] package for tree manipulation and TreeTime [15] or (optionally) FastML [11-13] for ASR.
 The package is available at https://github.com/d-j-e/SNPPar.
-Required inputs are a phylogenetic tree (Newick format), annotated reference genome (GenBank format), and details of SNPs for analysis (alignment formats are discussed below).
-The workflow for SNPPar is outlined in Figure 2 and summarised below.
+Required inputs are a phylogenetic tree (Newick format), annotated reference genome (GenBank format) and details of SNPs for analysis (alignment formats are discussed below).
+The workflow for SNPPar is outlined in Fig. 2 and summarized below.